Carini History, Family Crest & Coats of Arms

 - Celeste Carini, aged 38, who settled in America from Tarini d'Olmo, Italy, in 1912

 - Ambrogio Carini, aged 49, who landed in America from Prossedi, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Carini (post 1700) +

-- John A. Carini, American Democrat politician, Member of Connecticut State House of Representatives from Glastonbury; Elected 1948; Defeated, 1954
+- John A. Carini, American Democratic Party politician, Member of Connecticut State House of Representatives from Glastonbury; Elected 1948; Defeated, 1954

-- Henry J. Carini, American Democrat politician, Candidate for Connecticut State House of Representatives from Glastonbury, 1946
+- Henry J. Carini, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Glastonbury, 1946

 - Gino Carini (b.
 1963), Italian professional footballer

 - Antonio Carini (1872-1950), Italian physician, bacteriologist and professor

 - Piero Carini (1921-1957), Italian racing driver